traefik/traefik/docs/content/providers/swarm.md

         - Authorization with the [Docker Authorization Plugin Mechanism](https://web.archive.org/web/20190920092526/https://docs.docker.com/engine/extend/plugins_authorization/)
         - Accounting at networking level, by exposing the socket only inside a Docker private network, only available for Traefik.
         - Accounting at container level, by exposing the socket on a another container than Traefik's.
+          It allows scheduling of Traefik on worker nodes, with only the "socket exposer" container on the manager nodes.
         - Accounting at kernel level, by enforcing kernel calls with mechanisms like [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux), to only allows an identified set of actions for Traefik's process (or the "socket exposer" process).
         - SSH public key authentication (SSH is supported with Docker > 18.09)